SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/controllers-services.md

-# Controllers Services
+# Controllers: Boring, Beautiful Services

-Coming soon...
+Head back to our trusty controller class: `src/Controller/QuestionController.php`.

-Open up a `src/Controller/QuestionController.php`.
-It may seem obvious at this point, but controllers are also services that live in the container.
-They're good, normal boring services though they do have one extra special power that no other service has in the system.
-And that is that we can autowire arguments to the method individual controller methods in addition to the constructor, there's totally unique to controllers, open up `config/services.yaml` and that autowiring into the methods works not only for services like `MarkdownHelper`, but it also works for our global binds like bull `$isDebug`.
-So for example, here we can add another argument called `bool $isDebug`.
-I'll dump that down here and if we go over and go back to our show page and refresh, that works just fine.
+It may be obvious at this point, but controllers are *also* services that live in the container.
+Yep, they're good, normal boring services that behave *just* like anything else.
+Well, that's true - except that they *do* have one superpower that no other service has: the ability to autowire arguments to the individual methods.
+That normally *only* works for the constructor.

+## Using bind in Controller Arguments

+Open up `config/services.yaml`.
+A few minutes ago, we added this global "bind" called `$isDebug`.
+We know we can autowire *services* into our controller arguments, but can we *also* get this value?
+Absolutely!
+In the controller, add another argument called `bool $isDebug`.
+I'll dump that down here.

+Now, find you browser, go back to our show page, refresh and... that works fine.

+The point is: this ability to autowire arguments into a method is unique to controllers, but it works *exactly* the same as normal, constructor autowiring... which is cool, because being able to grab services or bound values like this is super easy.

+## Constructor Injection

-so in controllers we can auto wire through our methods like this or as I mentioned, we can also do it just like every other service.
-We can honor wires, either constructor solid, remove that argument and let's do that.
-Let's pretend that we want to log something inside this controller and we're going to inject it through the constructor, so the public function `__construct()` and let's add `LoggerInterface $logger` and let's also do our `bool $isDebug` flag.
-Once again here, I'm going to hit Alt + Enter and go to "Initialize properties" to create both of those properties and set them below and now just like any other service, Symfony's going to when Symfony and stage AIDS the controller, it's going to know what values to pass for these two arguments.
-Sit down here and show.
-You can say something like if `$this->isDebug`, then `$this->logger->info()`.
+But because a controller is a normal, boring service, we *can* also use *normal* dependency injection.
+Remove the `$isDebug` argument.
+Let's pretend that we want to log something inside this controller.
+This time, create a `public function __construct()` and give it two arguments `LoggerInterface $logger` and `bool $isDebug` flag.
+Like last time, with my cursor on one of the arguments, I'll hit Alt + Enter and go to "Initialize properties" to create both of those properties and set them below.

-we are in debug mode and is that easy? [inaudible] over refresh and I'll open the profiler head down to logs and there it is.
-We are in debug mode.

-Yeah.
-Controllers are normal services and if you want it to, you can entirely do the normal constructor auto wiring if you wanted to.
-The only reason that the method auto wiring was added, the biggest reason was it's just kind of very convenient.
-You do a lot of work in controllers.
-So Symfony added this extra superpower to controllers only.
-I usually do my auto wire through my controller methods, but using the constructor is just fine as well, and sometimes it's really good idea, like if you needed lager service in many different, uh, methods inside of this controller, then auto wiring through constructor is kind of convenient because then you can just use it below anywhere you want.
-All right, next, let's talk about something else.
+And now - just like *any* other service - when Symfony instantiates our controller, it will know what values to pass for these two arguments.
+Down in the `show()` method, we can say something like if `$this->isDebug`, then `$this->logger->info()`:

+> We are in debug mode!

+If you refresh now, open the Profiler, and go to logs... there it is!

+So... yeah!
+Controllers are normal services and, if you want it to, you can *entirely* use "normal" dependency injection through the constructor.
+Heck the biggest reason that autowiring was added to the method was convenience.
+I *usually* autowire into my methods, but if you need a service in *every* method, using the constructor can help clean things up.

+Next, let's talk about the *final* missing piece to configuration: environment variables!